oda-hub/mmoda-frontend-module/INSTALL.md

 (optional module, for comfort only) : allows the filtering of the list of modules to be displayed in the administration module page.

-All those modules including Astrooda ones are sitting in the additional Drupal modules directory:
+All those modules including MMODA ones are sitting in the additional Drupal modules directory:

     sites/all/modules